tfsojon/richinsql-blog/content/post/2019-07-01-inserting-data-from-a-select.md

 #### Insert on the select

-When I created t1 I purposely didn&#8217;t create the previous owner column, remember?
+When I created t1 I purposely didn't create the previous owner column, remember?
 This script is going to attempt to Insert the data into t2 based on the Select from t1, the columns are specified on the Insert, however the Select is going to return all of the columns from t1 and attempt to insert them into t2

 ```
     BEGIN TRAN